modrocko/my-alfred-workflows/tag it/README.md

 ### Initialize workflow

-▸ In *Configure Workflow*: Select browser preference ∙ Select tagging preference for browser window(s)
+▸ In *Configure Workflow*: 1) Select browser preference ∙ 2) Select tagging preference for browser window(s)

-▸ Initialize the workflow to create the underlying data file
+▸ Initialize the workflow to create the underlying data file *(see below)*

 ![image-20250509205555344](assets/image-20250509205555344.png)